ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 6. Drag your `AddHighScore` script into your project Hierarchy if you haven't already.

 7. Next we'll want to create custom property references to this on the `AddHighScore` script.
 Select the `AddHighScore` script in the Hierarchy, and with it still selected, drag each one of the WorldText objects into the Properties window for `AddHighScore`.
-This will automatically create a CORE Object Reference to the objects we are dragging in!
+This will automatically create a Core Object Reference to the objects we are dragging in!

     <video autoplay loop muted playsinline poster="../../../img/EditorManual/Abilities/Gem.png" class="center">
         <source src="../../../img/EditorManual/PersistentStorage/DragCustomProps.mp4" type="video/mp4" alt="Drag the labels onto the script."/>